rana/svb/README.md

 A 32-bit integer compresses to 1-byte, 2-bytes, 3-bytes, or 4-bytes.

-Four integers are compressed at a time with SIMD instructions.
+A block of four integers is compressed at one time with SIMD instructions.

 ## Byte Layout